uma873/finance-report-power-bi-/README.md

 ## Problem Statement
 - To create a dashboard that summarizes financial metrics to help stakeholders make informed decisions.
+## DATA CLEANING:

+   - Open Dataset in Excel and Make a Copy of Dataset for security purpose.

+   - Remove Duplicates.

+   - Change the formatting of necessary columns.

+   - Spell Check.

+   - Change Case -date formate ,change currency formate
+   -

+   - Trim the unwanted spaces.

+   - Remove null values if its not going to affect the result.

+   - Find & Replace error by zero
 <hr>

 ## Sections in the Report